 When $M=2$, the three couplings are not independent, as discussed in section \ref{m=2}.
 We use the two independent couplings $\tilde{g}_1$ and $\tilde{g}_2$ given by

 The two-loop beta functions for these couplings when $M=2$, for finite $N$ are:

 It is possible to solve the zeros of this beta function analytically, for arbitrary $N$.
-There are in general four fixed points -- the free fixed point and three interacting fixed points that we denote by $[a]$, $[b^+]$ and $[b^-]$.
+There are in general four fixed-points -- the free fixed-point and three interacting fixed-points that we denote by $[a]$, $[b^+]$ and $[b^-]$.